-How to draw a Diya in 4 easy steps with FREE printable guide!
+How to Draw a Diya in 4 Easy Steps + Printable

 It is a festival of great importance for people from India, Trinidad, Guyana, Nepal, Bangladesh, Myanmar, Pakistan, Sri Lanka, and many other countries!